The XMM Cluster Survey analysis of the SDSS DR8 redMaPPer Catalogue: Implications for scatter, selection bias, and isotropy in cluster scaling relations: Development of the SDSSRM-XCS cluster samples

 A total of 733 members of the SDSSRM-XCS sample are not included in the SDSSRM-XCS$_{\rm ext}$ sample.
 This is because they have not been matched to an XCS extended source.
 Of these, 407 are not close to any XCS extended source, whereas the remaining 326 were close in projection, but were deemed, after the eye-balling step, unlikely to be physically associated with it.
 Combined, these 733 ``unmatched'' clusters are denoted as the SDSSRM-XCS$_{\rm unm}$ sub-set.
 For these clusters, we determine luminosity upper limits in Section~\ref{sec:calcupperlim} so that they can be included in the scaling relation analysis presented in Section~\ref{sec:alldatarelations}.

-To better understand why certain clusters were not detected in their respective {\em XMM} observation(s), we compared the distributions of their off-axis distance, redshift and richness with those of the detected SDSSRM-${\rm XCS}_{\rm ext}$ sample (see Figure~\ref{fig:3d_distribution}).
+To better understand why certain clusters were not detected in their respective {\em XMM} observation(s), we compared the distributions of their richness, off-axis distance and redshift with those of the detected SDSSRM-${\rm XCS}_{\rm ext}$ sample (see Figure~\ref{fig:3d_distribution}).
 Here, we defined the off-axis distance as the angular separation of the observation aimpoint to the RM defined central galaxy: both the effective exposure time and the point spread function (PSF) degrade significantly with off-axis distance.
-To emphasise the richness difference between the two samples, the points are colour-coded by $\lambda_{\rm RM}$.
+To emphasise the redshift difference between the two samples, the points are colour-coded by redshift.
 As expected, we find that the majority of SDSSRM-XCS$_{\rm unm}$ clusters fall at larger off-axis positions, higher redshifts, and lower richnesses, than SDSSRM-XCS$_{\rm ext}$ clusters.